 Independent students may be eligible to borrow up to $12,500 in Federal Subsidized and/or Unsubsidized Loans.
 Dependent students whose parents can borrow a PLUS loan may borrow a total of $5,500 in Stafford Loans (subsidized and/or unsubsidized) through the Federal Direct Loan Program.
 Your dependency status is determined by federal regulations.
 If you are dually enrolled as a credential and Masters's student, you are considered a graduate student for financial aid purposes.

-There are several questions students must answer to determine if they are a dependent or independent student.
+There are several questions students must answer to determine if they are dependent or independent students.
 If you answer "no" to all questions, you must provide parental information on the FAFSA even if you no longer reside with your parents or they no longer provide your support.
 The federal government will still view you as a dependent student and parental information is required for all dependent students.

 Unsure if you are considered an independent student or a dependent student?
 Find out here.